chrisgaulke/Claatu/README.md

 <p align="center"><img src="docs/claatu_counts.png" width=500 align="middle"/> </p>

 2. Now that we have the ClaaTU ready tree we can get to work.
-The next script that we will run will take in a table delimited table of OTU counts.
+The next script that we will run will take in a tab delimited table of OTU counts.
 You should have this from you microbiome analysis.
 Note that ClaaTU will not recognize a biom formatted table, so be sure to convert you biom table to text format.

 	    python <path_to_ClaaTU/bin/count_tree.py> <otu_table> <prepped_tree> <out_file_path>